-In such Presidentially declared disasters, emergency SNAP allotments can be authorized by the USDA, FNS.
-In Colorado, the Governor can accept such federal assistance on behalf of the state if they determine and declare a major disaster.
+In such Presidentially-declared disasters, emergency SNAP allotments can be authorized by the USDA, FNS.
+In Colorado, the Governor can accept such federal assistance on behalf of the state if he/she determines and declares a major disaster.
 When authorized by the Governor and FNS, the state department may authorize those counties, within which all or part of the disaster area lies, to distribute emergency SNAP allotments in those areas.